-Policy 2.4.1: Public schools are allowed in all land use categories shown on the adopted Future Land Use Map and all zoning districts contained in the LDC.
+Public schools are allowed in all land use categories shown on the adopted Future Land Use Map, except in the Industrial and Restricted Industrial category.

-Policy 2.4.2: As provided for in the Interlocal Agreement between Doral and the Miami-Dade County School Board, the City will work with the School Board to plan future public school sites in the city and ensure adequate lands are available, proximate to neighborhoods, to accommodate the present and future student population of the City.
+As provided for in the Interlocal Agreement between Doral and the Miami-Dade County School Board, the City will work with the School Board to plan future public school sites in the city and ensure adequate lands are available, proximate to neighborhoods, to accommodate the present and future student population of the City.

-- Policy 2.4.3: Utilize every opportunity to collocate public facilities, such as parks, libraries, and community centers, with schools. - Policy 2.4.4: Consistent with the provisions of the Interlocal Agreement between Doral and the School Board, the City will consider the individual and cumulative impacts of land use plan amendments and rezoning applications that increase residential density on existing and planned public elementary and secondary schools, and solicit input from the School Board on local school impacts well before the hearings for subject amendments or applications. - Policy 2.4.5: The City will provide an expedited development review process for all proposed public schools within Doral. - Policy 2.4.6: As part of the Interlocal Agreement between Doral and the School Board, engage in collaborative planning and decision-making on population projections and public school siting to accomplish coordination between the City's adopted Comprehensive Plan and the long range plans of the School Board.
+Utilize every opportunity to collocate public facilities, such as parks, libraries, and community centers, with schools.

+Consistent with the provisions of the Interlocal Agreement between Doral and the School Board, the City will consider the individual and cumulative impacts of land use plan amendments and rezoning applications that increase residential density on existing and planned public elementary and secondary schools, and solicit input from the School Board on local school impacts well before the hearings for subject amendments or applications.

+The City will provide an expedited development review process for all proposed public schools within Doral.

+As part of the Interlocal Agreement between Doral and the School Board, engage in collaborative planning and decision-making on population projections and public school siting to accomplish coordination between the City's adopted Comprehensive Plan and the long range plans of the School Board.

-Policy 2.4.7: Encourage universities, colleges and non-profit education providers to establish college-level and adult education facilities in apply at the development approval stage to ensure that charter schools in the City remain in operation, or if forced to close, an alternative plan is triggered to make sure the quality and size of the school is replicated in another nearby location.
+Encourage universities, colleges and non-profit education providers to establish college-level and adult education facilities in Doral.

+Work closely with the School Board to investigate methods to apply at the development approval stage to ensure that charter schools in the City remain in operation, or if forced to close, an alternative plan is triggered to make sure the quality and size of the school is replicated in another nearby location.